Attlee ministry: Welfare

+Various improvements were also made in financial levels of support for war pensioners and their dependents.
+In terms of allowances for wives and children, a requirement whereby marriage must have taken place with ten years of discharge was brought to an end in January 1947, which resulted in allowances being granted to tens of thousands of women and children who had not benefited by previous improvements in 1945 relating to post-injury marriage.
+A disablement pensioner of various wars in receipt of standard rate pensions also became eligible (as noted by one study) “for the first time for wife’s and children’s allowances.”
+The coverage of the constant attendance allowance was extended while the schedule of assessments for disablement was improved, with an increase in the assessment for amputation through the shoulder joint or hip joint from 80% to 90%, while the assessment for the loss of the left and or arm was increased (as noted by one study) “to the same level as that for the loss of the right arm or hand.”
+In terms of orphan’s pensions, the supplementary benefits that total orphans in the care of foster-parents were eligible for (which included pocket money, clothing grants, and holiday and medical expenses) were extended to total orphans cared for by relatives.

 The Personal injuries (Civilians) Scheme of 1947 included various benefits such as an exceptional maximum rate of constant attendance allowance of 40s a week, and an allowance for wear and tear of clothing caused by the use of artificial limbs and appliances.
 In addition, allowances payable while a pensioner underwent inpatient treatment "are normally no longer subject to a deduction in respect of decreased home expenditure."
 Various changes were also made in respect of gainfully employed persons and civil defence volunteers who sustained war injuries.
 These included the provision of allowances for the wife and children for injured persons receiving injury allowance or disablement pension, amendments to the provisions for an allowance to a pensioner deemed unemployable by reason of his pensioned disablement "to secure that he receives in the aggregate by way of unemployability allowance and any social service benefits for which he is eligible at least 20s. a week in addition to his pension," increases in the allowance payable for a wife of a person receiving treatment allowance, unemployability allowance or injury allowance under certain conditions and "if no allowance is payable for a wife, an allowance may be granted for a dependant adult," and a social hardship allowance for partially disabled men "who, though not unemployable, is prevented by his pensioned disablement from resuming his former occupation or taking up one of equivalent standard."
 Also, "Where a man dies as the direct result of a qualifying injury his widow may be awarded a pension (with allowances for his children) without regard to the date of marriage."